 Check out these top sites from TechRadar here, if you’re struggling.

 Don’t go over the top, avoid contrast or any colour correction.
-Add some light by controlling the brightness, as we’ve said before ‘light’ is your best friend for an attractive customer-captivating image.
+Add some light by controlling the brightness, as we’ve said before ‘light’ is your best friend for an attractive and captivating image.

 Now you’ve got some fresh new skills and ideas!
 Try uploading between 10-15 images (more if you have a larger property).
 Other than that don’t be afraid to experiment, involve some people, happy guests or staff in your photos.